Current trends in electronic payments

 Background information: NFC allows for wireless data transmission between electronic devices over a short distance (up to roughly 4 cm).

 Contactless payments are already fairly widespread – not only in the USA and Asia, but also in Europe.
-According to PSA Payment Services Austria, a domestic provider of card payment services, the share of contactless payments in overall debit card payments in Austria already came to around 83% at end-2020, which represented an increase by 10 percentage points against 2019.
+The share of contactless payments in overall debit card payments at the point of sale in Austria already came to around 95% at end-2024.

 Contactless card payments